gapost/rls/README.md

 ### 3. Block RLS

-The rectangular moving block RLS uses the last $N$ points to estimate the parameters.
+The sliding-block RLS uses the last $N$ points to estimate the parameters.
 In each recursion the estimate is first *updated* with the new data point and then *downdated* by removing the oldest point.

 The updating sequence is given by